evseevnn/grib2-converter/README.md

 1. The converter is not tested on Windows.

-2. You can use `wfg4reader.php` for as example of reading WFG4 files on PHP.
+2. You can use `wfg4reader.php` as example of reading WFG4 files on PHP.

 ## TODO